 “I think so,” Mr. D responded.

 I never got the officer’s name, but I thanked him as we drove off and followed the silver Corolla in front of us.
 The exit was close, but the roads we took after we got off were long and winding and unlike any back roads I had ever seen.
 They were long, endless, and confusing, the kind of rural remoteness that exists only in horror movies.

 My thoughts started racing.
-It was so dark, so deserted.
-As we made another turn, and the old man hopped out near a dilapidated building and told us he was picking up his son-in-law.
+It was so dark, so deserted, and as we made another turn, the old man hopped out beside a dilapidated building and told us he was picking up his son-in-law.

 “Now there’s two of them?
 We have the girls.
 Really, what do we do if they try to hurt us?
 Can we even drive far?”

 Mr. D didn’t show his fear, but I felt it.
 He turned our navigation back on and said he felt reassured that the cop recommended the guy, but also concerned because the cop didn’t seem to know him very well.
 “If it seems shady, we’ll leave.”

 We continued to follow them and the streets became less desolate.
 I saw a person walking, and then another, and I started breathing again.
 When we reached their shop, Mr. D told the man, “Our kids are sleeping in the back,” to which the mechanic replied, “No problem.
 Ya’ll can just stay right in the car.”

 He hoisted up the car as the kids snored softly behind us, removed the nail, filled up the air as the emergency light disappeared from our dashboard, and then wished us safe travels.
 We thanked him, tipped him an extra $10 (the last of our cash), and then got the hell out of the country.